gwu-libraries/Fedora-Backup-Documentaiton/README.md

 Fixity checks are performed daily.
 Logs of audits, including successes and errors, are written to the repo nightly.

 ### Success files /fixitySuccesses
 A log of all files whose audit checks were successful (checksum unchanged) appears in /fixitySuccesses/YYYY/MM/YYYYMMDD-fixitySuccesses.log .
-Each daily log file includes an inventory of all content files in the Fedora repository, including the file path and SHA-1 hash.
+Each daily log file includes an inventory of all  files in the Fedora repository, including the file path and SHA-1 hash.
+The audit is performed on all files, including thumbnails, full text (OCR) text files, characterization/metadata files, and content files themselves.
 These logs are committed with a message that summarizes the number of successes and errors:

 "Repository fixity results for YYYYMMDD there were ## successful checks."